 Transition to School Digital Statement Privacy Collection Statement

-Any personal information the Department collects using the Transition to School Digital Statement platform will be handled by the Department in accordance with the NSW Department of Education Privacy Management Plan and Information Security Policy.
+Any personal information the department collects will also be handled in accordance with the department’s Privacy Management Plan and Information Security Policy.

-Creating a Department of Education login account
+Creating a Department of Education account - all platform users

 - preferred first name (optional)

 - mobile phone number (optional).

 This personal information will be used by the department for the purposes of:

 - checking there are no existing department accounts with the same personal information and to ensure a unique account can be established

 - creating or updating a department account in your name

 - sending you your department account login credentials and account management information, and

 - sending instructions to allow you to reset your password, if required.